MSW-MSEM Dual Degree

 Master of Social Work & Master of Science in Emergency Management

-This joint program allows students in the MSW and MSEM programs to pursue a joint graduate degree.
-Students will need to apply and be admitted to both programs in order to pursue this joint degree.
+This dual program allows students in the MSW and MSEM programs to pursue a dual graduate degree.
+Students will need to apply and be admitted to both programs in order to pursue this dual degree.

 The dual degree is flexible and allows students to begin and/or finish one of the programs before enrolling in the other.
 Students may also chose to enroll in both the MSW and MSEM progam and complete them simultaneously.

 - If you are interested in applying to the joint MSW/MSEM Program, you must complete applications for both programs; however, only one application fee will be required.
 Please be sure that your essay addresses your interest in the MSEM program and how the two programs will help you to address your educational and long-term career goals in the areas of emergency management and social work.

 - You may use the same letters of reference.